preciofishbone/OmniaDocs/release-notes/1.28.0/index.rst

 .. image:: page-feedback-button.png

+Page feedback dialog window

 .. image:: page-feedback-send.png

 A message is displayed on the page for the page editors when new feedback has is available.

 .. image:: page-feedback-notification.png

 View and act on all page feedback added to a specific page using the page feedback panel.

+.. image:: page-feedback-panel.png

 There is also an Page Feedback report available in the Manage Content Reports area.

-.. image:: page-feedback-panel.png

 .. image:: page-feedback-report.png

-Settings can be set for a publishing site or on block level.
+Settings can be set for a publishing site

 .. image:: page-feedback-omnia-admin.png

+or on block level.

 .. image:: page-feedback-block-settings.png